MicroPython | 5 min | 18459

 Fig. 2: Windows Device Manager.

 First, open a cmd/terminal.
-The flash of the ESP32 need to be erased.
-To do so, just give the command bellow on the command line:
+You need first to erase the flash of the ESP32.
+To do so, just type the following comand lines:

-# for Windows python -m esptool --port COM17 erase_flash # for Linux python -m esptool --port /dev/ttyUSB0 erase_flash
+# on Windows python -m esptool --port COM17 erase_flash # on Linux python -m esptool --port /dev/ttyUSB0 erase_flash

-After this, we can upload the firmare (
+After doing this, you can flash the firmware (

 # for Windows python -m esptool --port COM17 --baud 460800 write_flash --flash_mode dio --flash_size=detect 0x1000 <firmware_name>.bin # for Linux python -m esptool --port /dev/ttyUSB0 --baud 460800 write_flash --flash_mode dio --flash_size=detect 0x1000 <firmware_name>.bin

-Again, you need to replace the port with your ESP32 COM port.
-In addition, you need to change the
+Again, replace the port with the ESP32 COM/Serial port, and change the

-<firmware_name>.binwith the path where your firmware file is located and the name of the file.
+<firmware_name>.binwith the path/file, where your firmware is located.
 If you get an error like Fig. 3, you should close all open connections to the board (e.g. putty, serial console etc.).

 Fig. 3: Error by uploading MicroPython firmware

-If everything goes right, you get some results as the one on Fig. 4.
+If everything goes right, you'll get something like Fig. 4.

 Fig. 4: Uploading MicroPython Firmware

-Download Atom.io from here and install it.
+Download Atom.io and install it.
 Then, search for the plugin

 pymakr.
 To do so, go to